Mcdonald’s Coke Campaign Analysis

 Did the campaign achieve its objective?

-1- Know your audience
+1- Know Your Audience

-2- Don’t always focus on the hard sell
+2- Don’t Always Focus on the Hard Sell

 3- Integration and Active Participation

 Ms. Wahl said that they expected a positive result, however, they prepared for the worst.
-Anyone could have applied SEO techniques to manipulate the results, and McDonald’s were at the ready.
+Anyone could have applied SEO techniques to manipulate the results, for that, McDonald’s were at the ready.

 Compilation of all the ads used in the campaign